 A focus on Education & Purpose

 Purposeful Strategic Partners grew out of a professor's desire to continue educating and helping students from his Personal Finance class.
 In 2016, Joshua Escalante Troesh created a website to allow students to ask questions about their finances, and shortly after he began publishing articles on personal finance topics.
-The original website, Purposeful Finance, still exists today as a public benefit corporation dedicated to providing free and low-cost financial literacy education.
+The original website, Purposeful Finance, still exists today as a 501(c)(3) Non Profit dedicated to providing free and low-cost financial planning resources and financial literacy education.

 Wanting to take a more active role in helping people, Joshua saw a comprehensive financial planning practice as a way to change people's lives over the long-term.
 In 2018, Joshua established Purposeful Strategic Partners as a fiduciary and fee-only Registered Investment Advisor firm.